-Malcolm Tuesley has significant experience representing clients in national security reviews before the Committee on Foreign Investment in the United States (CFIUS) and assisting clients with related issues, including mitigation of foreign ownership, control or influence (FOCI) under industrial security regulations, export control compliance and government contracting.
+Malcolm Tuesley has significant experience representing clients in national security reviews before the Committee on Foreign Investment in the United States (CFIUS) and assisting clients with related issues, including mitigation of foreign ownership, control or influence (FOCI) under industrial security regulations; export control compliance; and government contracting.
 Mr. Tuesley has been involved with negotiating national security agreements with the U.S. government for some of the largest and most complex transactions in the defense, energy, financial services, telecommunications and technology sectors.
-Representative transactions include:

 In addition, Mr. Tuesley has served as regulatory counsel to several major broadcast networks in connection with the FCC’s media ownership review proceedings.
-Mr. Tuesley also has advised clients with respect to all aspects of FCC regulations affecting broadcast and cable television and assisted them on legislative matters.
-He has substantial experience representing licensees in enforcement proceedings, especially in connection with the FCC’s broadcast indecency rules.
-Mr. Tuesley also has extensive experience representing clients before various committees of the U.S. Congress.
+He also has advised clients with respect to all aspects of FCC regulations affecting broadcast and cable television and assisted them on legislative matters.
+Mr. Tuesley has substantial experience representing licensees in enforcement proceedings, especially in connection with the FCC’s broadcast indecency rules.
+He also has extensive experience representing clients before various committees of the U.S. Congress.